Ramstein, Germany: What to pack, what to wear, and when to go [2023]

 September

 September in Ramstein is balmy, somewhat rainy and very stormy.
 The average overnight temperatures in the area are in the 40s F (single digits C).
-It tends to rain about a third of the time.
+It tends to rain a bit less than half of the time.
 But the colder weather doesn't bring low humidity, which is in the 60% to 60% range on average.

 What to wear/what to pack: